 MDD is an indicator of how much you could have lost by investing in a certain investment plan in the past.

-Let's say you invested in a volatile crypto asset and may have gotten you a 100% return but if the MDD is 50%, then you have to endure the 50% loss in your asset during your investment period, which is psychologically painful to endure.
+Let's say you invested in a volatile digital asset and may have gotten you a 100% return but if the MDD is 50%, then you have to endure the 50% loss in your asset during your investment period, which is psychologically painful to endure.

 What is HEYBIT's MDD?

 For almost a year, HEYBIT has recorded 11.25% in MDD.
 It helps you invest without much stress because it does all the trading for you while having never recorded more than 11.25% loss.